QoVoQ/vue-smart-bus/readme.md

 iii. add `$_busEvents` attribute to Vue component

-$_busEvents should be a function (just like `data`) that return a object contains bunch of handlers of bus events you want to listen in the component.
+$_busEvents should be a function (just like `data`) that returns a object containing bunch of handlers of bus events you want to listen in the component.
 All the handlers registered in this way will be remove automatically in lifecycle hook `beforeDestroy`

 ```js